-Deeply concentrated, she wreaks a starter made of the cuttlefish, from the kitchen inside the traditional Trøndelag Teater – one of Northern Europe’s oldest theatres.
+Deeply concentrated, she arranges a starter made of cuttlefish at the kitchen inside the traditional Trøndelag Teater, one of Northern Europe’s oldest theatres.

-The cuttlefish is in the squid family and grows about one meter long.
-It doesn’t live for long.
-The local fishmonger in Trondheim is catching some of them every now and then.
-Chef Evensen is always quickly on the spot when that happens.
+The cuttlefish is of the squid family and grows about one meter long, but doesn’t live for long.
+The local fishmonger in Trondheim catches some of them every now and then.
+Chef Evensen is always quick on the spot when that happens.

 “It is a challenging creature because it is a little chewy.
 It is important to prepare it properly.
 We slice the head into strips and fry them.
 The arms we put in a tub that holds a stable temperature of 65 degrees for one day, and from the ink we make pasta.”

 “There is great optimism in the industry right now.
-We help each other out, and the city is benefiting from that so many are doing a lot of different things,” explains Evensen.
+We help each other out, and the city is benefiting from that.
+Many people are doing a lot of different things”, Evensen explains.

 Evensen used to work at the Michelin restaurants Maaemo and Ylajali in Oslo.
-Now she spends a lot of time on her restaurant’s own farm, right outside Trondheim.
+Now she spends a lot of time on her restaurant’s own farm right outside of Trondheim.

 “When you spend a whole summer on your knees and pull weeds out of the soil, you get more respect for the food.
-The vegetables get a completely different taste when they come straight from the soil, rather than laying around in a grocery store for a few weeks.”
+The vegetables get a completely different taste when they come straight from the soil, when they’re not laying around in a grocery store for weeks.”

-It is not just in the city that local food has experienced a real upswing lately.
+It is not just in the city that local food has experienced a real upswing.
 On and around the Inderøya peninsula in the Trondheimsfjord, there are long traditions for self-made products.
-Along “The Golden Road” one can find breweries, butchers, fishmongers, cheese factories and idyllic restaurants only a few minutes apart.
-In the summertime you can rent a bike and travel between more than 20 idyllic places that supply high quality local food.
+Along “The Golden Road” you can find breweries, butchers, fishmongers, cheese factories, and idyllic restaurants only a few minutes apart.
+In the summertime, you can rent a bike and travel between more than 20 idyllic places that supply high-quality local food.

 Their ice cream has even gained international recognition.
 It is available at an exclusive selection of grocery stores in Central Norway and at Hurtigruten, the coastal express service that transports thousands of passengers along the country’s long and beautiful coastline.

-More than 30 local producers have joined forces under the name Rørosmat (“Røros Food”), whether it is beer from Atna, exclusive cheese from Galåvolden gård, fresh baked goods from Kalsa Gårdsbakeri or delicious dairy.
+More than 30 local producers have joined forces under the name Rørosmat (“Røros Food”), everything from beer from Atna, exclusive cheese from Galåvolden gård, fresh baked goods from Kalsa Gårdsbakeri, or delicious dairy.

 Torsvoll Farm near Røros is one of three producers in Trøndelag that specializes in deer meat.
-In the summertime there are about 150 animals that runs around here.
-In this deserted and magnificent landscape you can feed the tame deer right from your own hands.
+In the summertime, about 150 animals are running around here.
+In this deserted and magnificent landscape, you can feed the tame deer right from your own hands.

 So what is so special about deer meat?
 “It is considered a delicacy with numerous health benefits.
 It is low in fat and cholesterol and high in iron.
-Furthermore, the deer meat has a lot of B-vitamins,” Torsvoll says.
+Furthermore, the deer meat contains a lot of vitamin B”, Torsvoll says.

-At the restaurant Vertshuset Røros one can get served first class deer filet from Torsvoll.
+At the restaurant Vertshuset Røros you get served first class deer filet from Torsvoll.
 But how does it taste?

 “The deer meat is a cross between moose and reindeer.
 It has a slightly sweet taste and it is wonderfully tender.
-If done right, there is nothing that beats it!”
+If done right, nothing beats it.”

 The deer farmer explains that the organization Rørosmat is important for small-scale producers and is the reason why the region is so popular.
 “It has become a famous trademark, and we notice that it’s starting to attract international interest.
 The key to our success is that we stand together and that we make each other better.”